fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/etcd-consul-recovery.md

 * Ensure the snaps are stored in a different location or cloud storage like S3, so they can be retrieved from other sites if one of your site is down.
 * Follow this [link](https://coreos.com/etcd/docs/latest/op-guide/recovery.html) to learn more on how to restore etcd cluster from its snapshots.

-### Portworx behavior on etcd/consul failure
+### Portworx behavior on etcd failure

-The following table summarizes how Portworx responds to an etcd or consul disaster and its levels of recovery available.
+The following table summarizes how Portworx responds to an etcd disaster and its levels of recovery available.

 | Portworx state when snapshot was taken | Portworx state just before disaster | Portworx state after disaster recovery |
 |-----------------|:---------------|:-------------------------------|